-Where the LA provides a pupil with an EHC plan, the schools will involve the parents and the pupil in discussions surrounding how the schools can best implement the plan's provisions to help the pupil thrive in their education and will discern the expected impact of the provision on the pupil's progress.
+Where the LA provides a pupil with an EHC plan, the academy will involve the parents and the pupil in discussions surrounding how the academy can best implement the plan's provisions to help the pupil thrive in their education, and will discern the expected impact of the provision on the pupil's progress.

-Where necessary, the schools will facilitate support from an advocate to ensure the parents' views are heard and acknowledged.
+Where necessary, the academy will facilitate support from an advocate to ensure the parent's views are heard and acknowledged.